-Walking can relieve your sciatic pain by spurring the release of pain-fighting endorphins and reducing inflammation.
-On the other hand, poor walking form may aggravate your sciatica symptoms.
+Walking is a surprisingly effective approach for relieving sciatic pain because regular walking spurs the release of pain-fighting endorphins and reduces inflammation.
+On the other hand, a poor walking posture may aggravate your sciatica symptoms.1

-To help improve your form—and avoid sciatic pain—try these 2 walking tips:
+To help improve your form and avoid sciatica pain, here are 2 walking tips.

 1. Shorten your stride to protect your sciatic nerve

 - Don’t reach with your toes.
 Land between your midfoot and heel, then gently roll onto your toes and push off into the next stride.
-This will naturally shorten your strides because it’s difficult to roll your foot when it’s far from your body.
+This type of initial foot contact will naturally shorten your stride because it is difficult to roll your foot when it’s far from your body.

 - Slow down.
 A slower pace typically means shorter steps.
 You should be able to comfortably hold a conversation while walking.